 b.
 Commencing Arbitration.
 You or we may commence an arbitration proceeding only if you and we do not reach an agreement to resolve the dispute or claim during the Informal Resolution Period (defined below).

 ii.
 Informal Settlement Conference.
 After the Notice containing all of the information required above is received, within 60 days either party may request an individualized discussion (by telephone or videoconference) regarding informal resolution of the dispute (“Informal Settlement Conference”).
 If timely requested, the parties will work together in good faith to select a mutually agreeable time for the Informal Settlement Conference.
 You and our business representative must both personally participate in a good-faith effort to settle the dispute without the need to proceed with arbitration.
 The requirement of personal participation in an Informal Settlement Conference may be waived only if both you and we agree in writing.
-Any counsel representing you or us may also participate; however, if you have retained counsel, a signed statement may be required by law to authorize certain Covered Parties to disclose your confidential tax and account records to your counsel.
+Any counsel representing you or us may also participate; however, if you have retained counsel, federal law and regulations may require a signed consent form from you to authorize certain Covered Parties to disclose your confidential tax and account records to your counsel.
 Any applicable statute of limitations will be tolled for the claims and relief set forth in the Notice during the period between the date that either you or we send the other a fully complete Notice, until the later of (1) 60 days after receipt of the Notice; or (2) if a Settlement Conference is timely requested, 30 days after completion of the Settlement Conference (the “Informal Resolution Period”).
 The parties agree that the existence or substance of any settlement discussions are confidential and shall not be disclosed, except as provided by applicable law.

 c.
 How Arbitration Works.
-Arbitration shall be conducted by the American Arbitration Association (“AAA”) pursuant to its Consumer Arbitration Rules and, if applicable, the AAA Mass Arbitration Supplementary Rules (collectively, the “AAA Rules”), as modified by this Arbitration Agreement.
-The AAA Rules are available on AAA’s website www.adr.org.
+Arbitration shall be conducted by the American Arbitration Association (“AAA”) pursuant to its then-current Consumer Arbitration Rules and, if applicable, the then-current AAA Mass Arbitration Supplementary Rules (collectively, the “AAA Rules”), as modified by this Arbitration Agreement.
+The AAA Rules are available on AAA’s website, www.adr.org.
+The AAA modifies the AAA Rules from time to time.
 If AAA is unavailable or unwilling to administer the arbitration consistent with this Arbitration Agreement, the parties shall agree to, or the court shall select, another arbitration provider.
 Unless the parties agree otherwise, any arbitration hearing shall take place in the county of your residence.
+Except for a ruling on the basis of a dispositive motion, unless the parties agree otherwise, the arbitrator will conduct the arbitration hearing by telephone, videoconference, or in person.
 The arbitrator will be either a retired judge or an attorney specifically licensed to practice law in the state of your residence and selected by the parties from the arbitration provider’s national roster of arbitrators.
 The arbitrator will be selected using the following procedure: (1) the arbitration provider will send the parties a list of five candidates meeting this criteria; (2) if the parties cannot agree on an arbitrator from the list, each party shall return its list to the arbitration provider within 10 days, striking up to two candidates, and ranking the remaining candidates in order of preference; (3) the arbitration provider shall appoint as arbitrator the candidate with the highest aggregate ranking; and (4) if for any reason the appointment cannot be made according to this procedure, the arbitration provider will provide the parties a new list of five candidates meeting the above criteria until an appointment can be made.
+The arbitrator shall have jurisdiction to hear and rule on pre-hearing disputes and is authorized to hold pre-hearing conferences, as well as the arbitration hearing, by telephone, videoconference, or in person.
+Either party may file a motion to dismiss and/or a motion for summary judgment.
+The arbitrator shall set a briefing schedule for such motion(s) upon the request of either party.
+Both parties shall have the right to discovery in support of their claims and defenses.
+Discovery shall consist of an exchange of all documents and exhibits that the party intends to use at the hearing in support of that party’s claims and defenses, as well as a list of witnesses intended to testify at the hearing, along with the subjects of their anticipated testimony.
+The arbitrator may allow limited and reasonable additional discovery to the extent the arbitrator deems necessary to provide for a fundamentally fair process, with consideration to the expedited nature of arbitration and the need to ensure that the cost and burden of discovery is commensurate with the amount in controversy.
+To the extent allowed by applicable law, the arbitrator may impose any sanction available under the AAA Rules, the standards set forth in Federal Rule of Civil Procedure 11, or applicable federal or state law against any appropriate represented party or counsel.

 d.
 Waiver of Right to Bring Class Action and Representative Claims.
 All arbitrations shall proceed on an individual basis.
 The arbitrator is empowered to resolve the dispute with the same remedies available in court, including compensatory, statutory, and punitive damages; attorneys’ fees; and declaratory, injunctive, and equitable relief.
 However, the arbitrator’s rulings or any relief granted must be individualized to you and shall not apply to or affect any other client.
 The arbitrator is also empowered to resolve the dispute with the same defenses available in court, including but not limited to statutes of limitation.
 You and the Covered Parties also agree that each may bring claims against the other in arbitration only in your or their respective individual capacities and in so doing you and the Covered Parties hereby waive the right to a trial by jury, to assert or participate in a class action lawsuit or class action arbitration, to assert or participate in a private attorney general lawsuit or private attorney general arbitration, and to assert or participate in any joint or consolidated lawsuit or joint or consolidated arbitration of any kind.
 If, after exhaustion of all appeals, a court decides that applicable law precludes enforcement of any of this section’s limitations as to a particular claim or any particular request for a remedy for a claim (such as a request for public injunctive relief), then the parties agree that the particular claim or the particular request for a remedy (and only that particular claim or particular request for a remedy) must remain in court and be severed from any arbitration.
 No arbitration shall proceed in any manner as a class action arbitration, private attorney general arbitration, or arbitration involving joint or consolidated claims, unless all parties consent in writing.

 e.
-Arbitration Costs.
+Arbitration Fees.
 Payment of all filing, administrative, case-management, arbitrator, and hearing fees will be governed by AAA Rules, but if you inform us that you cannot afford to pay your share of the fees, we will consider advancing those fees to the AAA on your behalf and will do so if required by applicable law.
-In addition, we will reimburse you for your share of the fees at the conclusion of the arbitration (regardless of who wins) so long as (i) you complied with the requirements in Sections 23(b) and (d) above and Section 23(f) below, and (ii) neither the substance of your claim nor the relief you sought was determined to be frivolous or brought for an improper purpose as measured by the standards set forth in Federal Rule of Civil Procedure 11(b); otherwise, the payment of fees will be governed by AAA Rules and you agree to reimburse the Covered Parties for all fees advanced on your behalf.
+In addition, we will reimburse you for your share of the fees at the conclusion of the arbitration (regardless of who wins) so long as (i) you complied with the requirements in Sections 27(b) and (d) above and Section 27(f) below, and (ii) neither the substance of your claim nor the relief you sought was determined to violate the standards set forth in Federal Rule of Civil Procedure 11(b); if these conditions are not met, the payment of fees will be governed by AAA Rules and you agree to reimburse the Covered Parties for all fees advanced on your behalf.

 f.
-Arbitration of Similar Claims.
-If 25 or more claimants submit Notices or seek to file arbitrations raising similar claims and are represented by the same or coordinated counsel (regardless of whether the cases are submitted simultaneously), the AAA’s Mass Arbitration Supplementary Rules, as modified by this Arbitration Agreement, shall apply, and all of the cases must be resolved in arbitration in stages using staged bellwether proceedings if they are not resolved during the Informal Resolution Period.
+Arbitration of Similar Claims by Claimants Represented by the Same or Coordinated Counsel.
+If 25 or more claimants submit Notices or seek to file arbitrations raising similar claims and are represented by the same or coordinated counsel (regardless of whether the cases are submitted simultaneously), the AAA’s then-current Mass Arbitration Supplementary Rules, as modified by this Arbitration Agreement, shall apply, and all of the claims must be resolved in arbitration in stages using staged bellwether proceedings if they are not resolved during the Informal Resolution Period.
 You agree to this process even though it may delay the arbitration of your claim.
-You and the Covered Parties each agree to notify the AAA if the conditions for applying the provisions in this Section 23(f) have been satisfied.
-In the first stage, each side shall select 15 cases (30 cases total) to be filed in arbitration and resolved individually by different arbitrators, with each case assigned to an arbitrator from the claimant’s home state.
-In the meantime, no other cases may be filed in arbitration, and the AAA shall not accept, assess or demand fees for, or administer arbitrations that are commenced in violation of this section.
-The arbitrators are encouraged to resolve the cases within 120 days of appointment or as swiftly as possible, consistent with principles of fundamental fairness.
-If the remaining cases are unable to be resolved after the conclusion of the first stage bellwether proceeding, the process will be repeated until all claims are resolved through settlement or arbitration, with two alterations.
-First, each side shall select up to another 50 cases (100 cases total).
-Second, arbitrators who were previously assigned cases may be appointed to new cases to the extent required if the AAA does not have a sufficient number of arbitrators available.
-If any claims remain after the second stage, the second stage process will be repeated until all claims are resolved through settlement or arbitration, except that a total of 200 cases may be filed each round (unless a higher number of cases is mutually agreed upon in writing) and the appointment of the arbitrators shall be governed by the AAA rules rather than Section 23(c) above.
+You and the Covered Parties each agree to notify the AAA if the conditions for applying the provisions in this Section 27(f) have been satisfied.
+In the first stage, each side shall select 15 claimants (30 claimants total) whose claims will be filed in arbitration and resolved individually by different arbitrators, with each claimant’s claim assigned to an arbitrator from the claimant’s home state.
+In the meantime, no other claims may be filed in arbitration, and the AAA shall not accept, assess or demand fees for, or administer arbitrations that are commenced in violation of this section.
+Unless otherwise agreed by the parties in writing, each claimant whose claim is selected for a bellwether proceeding shall file an arbitration demand within 30 days after being selected.
+The arbitrators are encouraged to resolve the claims within 120 days of appointment or as swiftly as possible, consistent with principles of fundamental fairness.
+If the remaining claimants’ claims are unable to be resolved after the conclusion of the first stage bellwether proceeding, the process will be repeated until all claims are resolved through settlement or arbitration, with two alterations.
+First, each side shall select up to another 50 claimants (100 claimants total).
+Second, arbitrators who were previously assigned arbitrations may be appointed to new arbitrations to the extent required if the AAA does not have a sufficient number of arbitrators available.
+If any claims remain after the second stage, the second stage process will be repeated until all claims are resolved through settlement or arbitration, except that a total of 200 claimants may file claims each round (unless a higher number of claimants is mutually agreed upon in writing) and the appointment of the arbitrators shall be governed by the AAA rules rather than Section 27(c) above.

-If this Section 23(f) applies to a Notice, the statute of limitations applicable to the claims and relief set forth in that Notice shall be tolled from the beginning date of the Informal Resolution Period until that Notice is selected for a bellwether proceeding, withdrawn, or otherwise resolved.
-A court will have authority to enforce this Section 23(f), including to enjoin the filing, assessing or demanding fees for, administration of, or prosecution of arbitrations.
-To the fullest extent permitted by applicable law, if this Section 23(f) applies to a Notice, you and the Covered Parties agree that any of the claimants or the Covered Parties may bring a single court proceeding to enforce the requirements of this Arbitration Agreement, including the interpretation of and compliance with Sections 23(b) and 23(f), as to all of the cases that qualify as similar claims under this Section 23(f).
+If this Section 27(f) applies to a Notice, the statute of limitations applicable to the claims and relief set forth in that Notice shall be tolled from the beginning date of the Informal Resolution Period until that Notice is selected for a bellwether proceeding, withdrawn, or otherwise resolved.
+A court will have authority to enforce this Section 27(f), including to enjoin the filing, assessing or demanding fees for, administration of, or prosecution of arbitrations.
+To the fullest extent permitted by applicable law, if this Section 27(f) applies to a Notice, you and the Covered Parties agree that any of the claimants or the Covered Parties may bring a single court proceeding to enforce the requirements of this Arbitration Agreement, including the interpretation of and compliance with Sections 27(b) and 27(f), as to all of the claims that qualify as similar claims under this Section 27(f).

 g.
 Other Terms.
-This Arbitration Agreement shall be governed by, and interpreted, construed, and enforced in accordance with, the Federal Arbitration Act and other applicable federal law.
-Except as set forth above in Section 23(d), if any portion of this Arbitration Agreement is deemed invalid or unenforceable, it will not invalidate the remaining portions of the Arbitration Agreement.
+This Arbitration Agreement shall be governed by, and interpreted, construed, and enforced in accordance with, both the procedural and substantive provisions of the Federal Arbitration Act and other applicable federal law.
+For the avoidance of doubt, the parties agree that the provisions of the California Arbitration Act, including but not limited to California Code of Civil Procedure Sections 1281.2(c), 1281.97, 1281.98, and 1281.99, shall not apply.
+If the FAA does not apply to a particular dispute or to one or both parties, the parties stipulate and agree that the Delaware Arbitration Act will apply.
+Except as set forth above in Section 27(d), if any portion of this Arbitration Agreement is deemed invalid or unenforceable, it will not invalidate the remaining portions of the Arbitration Agreement.
 No arbitration award or decision will have any preclusive effect as to any issues or claims in any dispute, arbitration, or court proceeding where any party was not a named party in the arbitration, unless and except as required by applicable law.
 Notwithstanding any provision in this Agreement to the contrary, we will not make any material change to this Arbitration Agreement without providing you with an opportunity to reject the change.
 Rejection of any future change will not impact this or any prior Arbitration Agreement to which you have agreed.

-28. Amendment and Cancellation.
+32. Amendment and Cancellation.
 We may change the terms of this Spending Account Agreement at any time, except as otherwise provided in the Arbitration Agreement.
 We will notify you of any changes if required by, and in the manner provided by, applicable law.
 When we change this Spending Account Agreement, the then-current version will govern your Spending Account.
 If you continue to use your Spending Account or keep it open, you are deemed to have accepted and agreed to any changes, as of the effective date of any such change.
+We also may determine your eligibility for certain Services in our sole and absolute discretion.
+We reserve the right to modify or discontinue the Services at any time to the maximum extent allowable by law.